-If you are interested in umpiring with All American umpires, please call or email John Humphrey through the contact info on this site.
+If you are interested in umpiring with All American umpires, please call John Humphrey at 443-562-5634.
 Classes begin in March and continue into April.
 You must have some baseball experience to umpire mens level baseball (umpire, player, coach, etc) but no experience is needed for youth baseball.
 All umpires are independent contractors, not employees of the organization.
 Umpires are responsible to purchase their own equipment and uniforms.
 Games are located in AA county, Baltimore county, Baltimore city, Howard county, Carroll county and Harford county.

 BASEBALL JOKES: You might be a redneck if you think the last words to the Star Spangled Banner are: "Play Ball"

 Two guys are walking down a street in hell when it begins to snow.

 One guy looks up at it and says, "Well, it finally happened.
 The Cubs just won the World Series."

 One Day the Devil challenged the Lord to a baseball game.